Doctor Football: All-American, NFL, Brain Surgeon. Next Stop: White House?

 He walked into the parking lot, tossed his shoulder pads into the back seat and pointed his black GMC Terrain east.
 He had only one place left to go: home.

 Myron is the youngest of five brothers.
 His oldest brothers—Marchant, Marvis and Mordecai—were born in the Bahamas.
 But his mother, Beverly, wanted McKinley and Myron to be U.S. citizens.
 For the final four months of her last pregnancy, she parked herself with a friend in Houston and didn't leave until she gave birth to Myron on October 30, 1986.
-His father, Whitney, who had gone to college in Minnesota, secured a job with Citi Bank in 1987, and the family followed him to Galloway, New Jersey.
+His father, Whitney, who had gone to college in Minnesota, secured a job with Citibank in 1987, and the family followed him to Galloway, New Jersey.

 While their parents worked, the older brothers assumed certain child-rearing responsibilities for Myron and McKinley.
 Marchant and Marvis tended to the training of their minds.
 As Marchant was teaching the 5-year-old McKinley to read, he noticed that Myron, 3, was mouthing along with every word.
 He could read before he turned 4.
 As Myron grew, Marvis challenged him in Scrabble, while Marchant bought him books like Gifted Hands by the neurosurgeon (and now Secretary of Housing and Urban Development) Ben Carson.